Based on a talk delivered by Steven Lewis

 I tell my students that the committees that put together food consumption recommendations did not study them personally, so their recommendations may not apply to them.
 If they cannot tolerate a food, don't eat it because some committee in a far away place advises it!
 Here we are teaching students to evaluate by the principle of individuality, to evaluate by their own uniqueness.

 On the other hand, someone may have a glass of milk and have a terrible experience.
-Instead of properly evaluating the situation and saying merely, "I should not drink milk," they instead overgeneralize and say "Milk is bad ... no one should drink milk."
+Instead of properly evaluating the situation and saying merely, "I should not drink milk," they instead say "Milk is bad ... no one should drink milk."
 They overgeneralize from personal preferences.
-Teaching the principle of individuality will counteract this tendency to evaluate a person, or group of persons or a food as being all bad or all good and then projecting our expectations onto all our encounters with this person or food.
+Teaching the principle of individuality will counteract this tendency to evaluate a person, or group of persons or a food as being all bad or all good and then projecting our evaluations onto future encounters with this person or food.

-Many people have made themselves sick and even killed themselves by disregarding the individuality of dose.
+Many people have become sick or died by disregarding the individuality of dose.
 A little may be good for you, but a lot may kill you.
 Even plain water can kill you if you drink too much.
-And if you fall in the lake and can't swim it can kill you even faster!
+And if you fall in the lake and can't swim it can kill you even faster.

 A similar evaluation can be applied to the botulism toxin.
-Here is a substance with toxin in its name, so we are forewarned to avoid it like the plague!
-A small dose of the botulism toxin can kill a human.
-Yet we have all consumed trivial amounts of this toxin in our food without feeling any the worse for it.
-Moreover, this "toxin" (Botox) is now used routinely to treat muscle spasms and migraine headaches and cosmetically to lessen the appearance of facial wrinkles.
+Here is a substance with toxin in its name, so we are forewarned to avoid it like the plague.
+An invisible and tasteless dose of the botulism toxin in our food can kill a human.
+Yet this "toxin" (Botox) is now injected routinely into the body to treat muscle spasms and migraine headaches and cosmetically to lessen the appearance of facial wrinkles.
 So is the botulism toxin good or bad for you?
 If we apply the principle of individuality we must say, "It depends on the context, including the dose."
 The botulism toxin is just another example of how labeling can become a self-fulfilling prophesy if we are not conscious of the uniqueness of each situation.